genidma/teatime-accessibility/README.md

 - **Alt+E**: Export to CSV
 - **Alt+C**: Clear History

+## Display Modes

+TeaTime Accessibility offers multiple display modes to suit different preferences and use cases.

-## Mini-Mode
+### Mini-Mode

-TeaTime Accessibility includes a compact display mode called "Mini-Mode" which reduces the window size and makes the interface elements more compact.
-This is especially useful when you want to keep the timer visible but don't need the full interface.
+Mini-Mode provides a compact interface that reduces the overall window size while keeping all controls visible.
+This mode is ideal for when you want a smaller footprint on your desktop but still need access to all controls.

-To toggle Mini-Mode:
+Features of Mini-Mode:
-- Use the "Mini Mode" checkbox in the main interface
-- Or use the keyboard shortcut **Ctrl+D**

-Note: Some keyboard shortcuts may not work properly when in Mini-Mode due to the reduced interface size and focus handling.
-The Ctrl+D shortcut will always work to toggle Mini-Mode on and off.
+- Reduced window size
+- Smaller controls and text
+- All interface elements remain visible
+- Can be toggled on/off with Ctrl+M or via the Settings dialog

-## Nano-Mode
+### Nano-Mode

-Includes an ultra-compact display mode called "Nano-Mode" which displays only the timer digits and colon with a transparent background.
-This mode is perfect for when you want a minimal, unobtrusive timer that floats on your desktop.
+Nano-Mode is an ultra-compact display mode that shows only the timer digits and colon with a transparent background.
+This mode automatically activates when a timer starts (if enabled in settings) and provides an unobtrusive timer that floats on your desktop.

 Features of Nano-Mode:
 - Transparent background with no window decorations (title bar, borders)